Tell us, what do you expect from your insurance?

 - A Mercedes C class clocks in from R590 168 according to their website and we are willing to bet that all you get for that is a chassis and four wheels (everything else is going to cost a whole bunch extra).

-Why then spend hundreds of thousands of Rand on a car and then shoot yourself in the foot when it comes to insurance?
+Why then spend hundreds of thousands on a car & then shoot yourself in the foot when it comes to insurance?

 Frank owns an Audi S3 valued at just over R650 000.
 Frank is a successful small business owner, and while he keeps a tight rein on his business, he’s far from clued up when it comes to his car insurance.